t638403/ImageStyles/README.md

 Since different streams are merged into a single stream, the transformers are more like sinks.
 They have to wait till both streams are ended before the transformer can stream on.
-I could not exploit the full power of streams, but the concept is still very appealing and any other approach would still be as memory consuming as this one.
+I could not exploit the full power of streams, but the concept is still very appealing and any other approach would be as memory consuming as this one.
+Which is not that memory consuming anyway.

 ##1) images
 First filenames and image properties are merged into a stream of Image objects.
 So there is: